Welcome, I'm Lulu Kitololo.

-I hold a BFA in Communications Design from Pratt Institute in New York and an MA in African Studies from SOAS, University of London.
+I was born and raised in Nairobi, Kenya and left my beloved continent to pursue a BFA in Communications Design from Pratt Institute in New York and then an MA in African Studies from SOAS, University of London.
 Pretty different directions!
 That's the reaction I usually get but I always knew there was a grand plan at work (even thought it was a while before it revealed itself to me).
 Afri-love and Asilia are ever-evolving culminations of these journeys and I can honestly say that I love what I do!

 The story behind Afri-love